akydd/sdl/17/README.md

 Keypress of 'v' will vertically flip the graphic entity that is currently rendered to the screen.

+Mouse click anywhere in the game window will create a text entity at the location of the mouse click.

 ### Entities
 An entity is simply an integer, which indexes into the entities' components and mask field.
 The mask field tracks which components are attached to the